nrdave/zmatrix/README.md

 [Zig](https://ziglang.org/).
 It's currently just a project for me to learn Zig as a language, but feel free to contribute any ideas/code.

-Right now, zmatrix is still in development.
-It has yet to reach even the basic functionality of cmatrix.
+As of 2024-06-14, zmatrix replicates the core functionality of cmatrix.
+It prints characters falling down a terminal window, and a user can change the color or falling speed of the characters.

 ## Dependencies